Clone Detection for Virtual Machines

 VMType3 Scheme

-The VMType3 clone protection scheme provides strong and reliable clone protection for cloud computing services such as Amazon EC2 and Microsoft Azure.
+The VMType3 clone protection scheme provides strong and reliable clone protection for cloud computing services such as Amazon EC2, Microsoft Azure, Google Cloud Platform and Ali Cloud.
 This scheme addresses the following situations:

 >The scheme ensures that a protected application in a cloud computing service cannot be used if the license is copied from one virtual machine to another.